 Rural subdivisions are fairly similar to residential subdivisions where the new lots must comply with the minimum lot size for the area (see above to find out the minimum lot size for your site).
 For rural land the minimum lot size is often quite large (for RU1 properties it is common for the minimum lot size to be 40+ Hectares (100 acres).
 This is a very large lot of land!

-Rural land subdivision can be a little different to residential subdivision as sometimes it doe not require as much information to make a determination.
+Development applications for rural land subdivision can be a little different to residential subdivision as sometimes it doe not require as much information to make a determination.
 Generally for rural block the stormwater can be affectively managed on site through the use of pits and other stormwater engineering initiates.
 Often the biggest issue with rural subdivisions is the impact that bushfire will have on the development.
 All subdivision in rural areas that are impact by bushfire (refer to the planning portal to see if your property is classified as bushfire prone land) are required to have a bushfire report.
 These application are then referred through to the rural fire service for the consideration and assessment.

 The main two documents that are required are the plan of subdivision as well as the statement of environmental effects.
 The latter document is the main document that is used to argue the case for the subdivision as well as arguing the point for any non compliance with the development.